Krishnacharya | Mahasiddha Main Page

 Krishnacharya is an Indian Buddhist practitioner that generally has Siddha, or Mahasiddha Appearance.
 As a sign of his attainments he is most often depicted with seven parasols and seven drums floating in the sky above.
 As a mount he is commonly portrayed atop an animated corpse or zombie.
 He is known in literature for being surrounded by five hundred yogis and yoginis - this however is not typical in painting and sculpture.

 Jalandara was the main teacher of Krishnacharya and their principal practices were the Chakrasamvara, Hevajra and Mahamaya Tantras.
 There are three most famous traditions of Chakrasamvara in Tibet known as the 'Lu Nag Dril Sum' which refers to the three famous siddhas Luipa, Krishnacharya and Ghantapa.

-There are several biographies of Krishnacharya with the longest written by Jonang Taranata who believed he was the re-incarnation of the mahasiddha (see incarnation lineage).
+There are several biographies of Krishnacharya with the longest written by Jonang Taranata who believed himself to be the re-incarnation of the mahasiddha (see incarnation lineage).

 (See another sculpture published in Ulrich Von Schroeder’s Buddhist Sculptures in Tibet Vol 2, Tibet and China.
 324 C-D).